palantir/gradle-baseline/README.md

 ### Copyright Checks

-By default Baseline enforces Palantir copyright at the beginning of files.
-To change this, edit the template copyright in `.baseline/copyright/*.txt` and the RegexpHeader checkstyle configuration in `.baseline/checkstyle/checkstyle.xml`
+Baseline enforces Palantir copyright at the beginning of files when applying `com.palantir.baseline-format`.
+To change this, edit the template copyright in `.baseline/copyright/*.txt`.
+Note that only the first file (sorted lexicographically) is chosen as the copyright for the entire project.

+To automatically update all files with mismatching/missing copyrights, run `./gradlew format`.

 ## com.palantir.baseline-class-uniqueness
 When applied to a java project, this inspects all the jars in your `runtimeClasspath` configuration and records any conflicts to a `baseline-class-uniqueness.lock` file.
 For example: